exculpatory evidence

 Flawed police investigation

-• The police officers did not pursue any witness to explain why there was a button and a buckle found at the crime scene which did not belong to Sun nor Chen.
+• The police officers did not pursue any witness to explain why there was a button and a buckle found at the crime scene that did not belong to Sun nor Chen.

-• Among Sun’s written confessions, one of them was not sign by Sun, as required by the law.
+• Among Sun’s written confessions, one of them was not signed by Sun, as required by the law.
 Instead, a police officer signed Sun’s name.

 Problematic forensic evidence

-• The blood samples had been contaminated before they reached the lab.
+• The blood samples were contaminated before they reached the lab.
 No human blood was found on the alleged murder knife.
-No human sperm was found at the crime scene or in the victim’s body to corroborate Sun’s confession that his motive of murder was to cover the crime of rape.
+No human sperm was found at the crime scene or in the victim’s body to corroborate Sun’s confession that he committed the murder to cover up the crime of rape.

 • None.
-Sun was represented by a lawyer who maintained Sun’s innocence.
+Sun was represented by a lawyer who argued that Sun was innocent.

 Court's errors